 The main rehearsals are on Friday evenings at 5.30 pm in the chapel.

 The choir sings Evensong every Sunday evening in term, rehearsing from 4 pm, and sharing in formal dinner afterward.
 Some choir members help sing the Gregorian chant at Compline each Tuesday night.
-A chamber choir, drawn from volunteers from the full choir, sings the service and a motet at the Thursday evening Eucharist.
+A chamber choir, made up of Choral Award Holders, sings the service and a motet at the Thursday evening Eucharist.